Janethjepkogei/comp120-spring2016-team2-api/README.md

 - 'DIRT_HOST'     the host running MySQL, e.g. localhost
 - 'DIRT_DATABASE' the name of the database for DIRT API to use

-## Unit Testing
-Tests can be found in the features folder of this repository.
-Run with `cucumber features`.

 ##API Design choices
 We built our API using sinatra.
 We chose Sinatra because of it is very lightweight compared to Rails and therefore easier to manage for a simple